rashedtalukder/ai-gbb-learning-shop/video_commerical/README.md

 ```

 ### 2.3 Configure Environment Variables
-Create a `.env` file in the root of your project and add the parameters below, filling out individual fields accordingly:
+Rename and modify the **sample.env** file or create a new `.env` file in the root of your project and add the parameters below, filling out individual fields accordingly:
 ```env
 AZURE_OPENAI_ENDPOINT="https://{{YOUR_AI_PROJECT_RESOURCE_NAME}}.services.ai.azure.com"
 AZURE_OPENAI_API_KEY="{{YOUR AOAI KEY}}